zfu17/DAWN-gtools/Single-cell RNA-seq/README.md

+# Single-cell RNA-seq Data Analysis
-# Background and Introduction
+## Background and Introduction

-# Initial processing of the raw sequencing data
+## Initial processing of the raw sequencing data

-# Creating Seurat objects
+## Creating Seurat objects

-# Popular analyses with Seurat
+## Popular analyses with Seurat

-# Other analyses
+## Other analyses